lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/booleanTimeSeriesExpression.svg" target="./diagrams/booleanTimeSeriesExpression.svg" alt="syntax diagram for boolean time series expression" layout="" -->

-The boolean time series expression syntax shows the available boolean exresssions, such as `TS_EXP_GT()`, which is also used in the previous example.
+The Boolean time series expression syntax shows the available Boolean expresssions, such as `TS_EXP_GT()`, which is also used in the previous example.

 For more details on each function, see [Artifact creation functions](/docs/services/sql-query?topic=sql-query-artifact).